Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

    Create a branch using the imported branch from the installation to customize COS.

-   The imported branch will be reported in the cray-product-catalog and can be used as a base branch.
+   The imported branch will be reported in the `cray-product-catalog` and can be used as a base branch.
 The imported branch from the installation should not be modified.
 It is recommended that a branch is created from the imported branch to customize COS configuration content as necessary.
 The following steps create an integration branch to accomplish this.

-   1. Obtain import_branch from the cray-product-catalog.
+   1. Obtain the `import_branch` from the `cray-product-catalog`.

-      Set the COS_RELEASE to the version of COS 2.3 which has been installed.
+      Set the `COS_RELEASE` to the version of COS 2.3 which has been installed.

       ```bash
       ncn# export COS_RELEASE=2.3.101